shopjs/shop.js/CONTRIBUTING.md

 ### Making a Change

 Once you have node.js, the repository, and have installed dependencies are you almost ready to make your change.
 The only other thing before you start is to checkout the correct branch.
-Which branch you should make your change to (and send a PR to) depends on the type of change you are making.

-Here is our branch breakdown:

-- `master` - Make your change to the `master` branch if it is an *urgent* hotfix.

-Your change should be made directly to the branch in your fork, or to a branch in your fork made off of one of the above branches.
+Your change should be made directly to the branch in your fork, or to a branch in your fork made off of master.

 ### Submitting Your Change

 After you have made and tested your change, commit and push it to your fork.
 Then, open a Pull Request from your fork to the main shop.js repository on the branch you used in the `Making a Change` section of this document.

-## Quickie Code Style Guide
+## Code Style Guide

 - Use 2 spaces for tabs, never tab characters.
 - No trailing whitespace, blank lines should have no whitespace.